 Most readers know or at least have heard of plumb bobs as a kind of weight at the end of a string.
 That’s exactly how much I knew about them until I met Dr. Doğan Başak in Istanbul this past October.
 The waiting area of his medical office looked like a museum, and in the Plexiglas-cases hung hundreds of plumb bobs of many shapes and sizes along with other related measurement instruments.
-They all looked very interesting but some were almost like pieces of art, crafted to show off the skills of the artisan making it rather than a utilitarian tool we all think of.
-Some looked perfectly functional yet others offered almost meditative qualities.
+They all looked quite interesting, but some were like pieces of art, crafted to show off the skills of the artisan making it rather than a utilitarian tool we all think of.
+Some looked perfectly functional, yet others offered almost meditative qualities.

-As I sat down to write this post I realized I had nothing to say about the elements in the collection other than my interaction with them.
-I did some research online and discovered that there are many collectors of plumb bobs, a few sites dedicated to them, and some very interesting documents.
+As I sat down to write this post, I realized I had nothing to say about the elements in the collection other than my interaction with them.
+I did some research online and discovered that there are many collectors of plumb bobs, a few sites dedicated to them, and some remarkably interesting documents.
 During my research, I stumbled on a site, International Plumb Bob Collectors with a wealth of information.
 I dug in and tried to learn a little more about the lowly, utilitarian or the gorgeous collectible plumb bobs.
-After reading many pages, a collection of writings in a PDF publication Plumb Line Continuum, and looking at many photographs I decided to write to the site owner Wolfgang Ruecker.
-In the meantime, I have learned of the editor who continued publishing the Plumb Line Continuum, Nelson Denny and later on, I read about his passing in 2012.
+After reading many pages, a collection of writings in a PDF publication Plumb Line Continuum and looking at many photographs I decided to write to the site owner Wolfgang Ruecker.
+In the meantime, I have learned of the editor who continued publishing the Plumb Line Continuum, Nelson Denny and later, I read about his passing in 2012.
 A ten-minute photo opportunity made me learn about an obscure hobby and some of its adherents in very unexpected ways.
 Live and learn!

 All plumb bobs on earth point to the same spot!

 Visit the International Plumb Bob Collectors web site.